coffeemug/defstartup/_drafts/productivity.md

 only gets difficult if I fail to properly filter extrinsic demands (or to put it more bluntly, task management is only a problem when other people or systems waste my time).

+# Meetings

+A large portion of your e-mail will likely be requests for meetings.
+Meetings come in two forms -- __networking__ (e.g. let's grab coffee and see what happens), and __procedural__ (e.g. the Monday sprint meeting).

+My personal view on networking/area-of-luck meetings is that they mostly go nowhere.
+If you're not working on anything important, meeting someone important isn't going to help you.
+If you _are_ working on something important meeting people will be easy, and being able to say "we met four years ago..." is helpful, but barely.

+Here is a test I use to decide if I want to meet someone: _is this person likely to materially change my model of the world?_ If the answer is no, I politely inform people that I decided not to take meetings this year.
+Another thing I ask myself is this: _if I had ten meetings like this, how many of them would be likely to change my model of the world?_ (the answer is _maybe_ one, so unless you get e-mails from really interesting people, you should be saying no 95% of the time)